I know this might sound completely unrelated to the post title, but bear with me...

 After ordering the device and reading a bit through the specs in more detail, I thought to myself...

-I've never really dug into how the fast charging technology works before buying the powerbank, but once I had the device in my hands, I got curious.
+I've never really dug into how the fast charging technology works before buying the powerbank, but once I had the device in my hands, I got curious and did some research.

 I quickly learned that there are thousands of fast charging solutions (most of which are proprietary), but one particular solution stands out - USB-C Power Delivery.
 It's an open standard for fast charging.
 I will refer to it as PD in the rest of the post.